stargate/stargate/README.md

 # Stargate

-An open source API framework for data.
+An open source data gateway.

 Stargate is a data gateway deployed between client applications and a database.
 It's built with extensibility as a first-class citizen and makes it easy to use a database for any application workload